mkoskim/mawejs/README.md

 Mawe is meant for writing stories - not press articles, blog posts, technical documents or anything else but stories.
 That means it has tools to split the text mass to somewhat manageable pieces, and keep "meta text" - plans, sketches and such - together with the final result (story itself).

 ## How does it look like?
+Something like this:

 ![image](https://user-images.githubusercontent.com/10298548/218349525-c385016b-f2f3-4605-9601-5fd095345646.png)

+It is all about editing your manuscript.
+At right hand you have your draggable draft index, and at the left side your notes.

 ## How Mawe differs from Word or Google Docs?